iulianoroberto/softwareStaticAnalyzer/README.md

-# Software Metrics Analyzer:
+# SM Analyzer:
-This is a tool to evaluate the evolution of software quality in the years, on the base of metrics value.
+Software Metrics Analyzer is a python base tool to evaluate the evolution of software quality in the years, on the base of metrics value.

 # Features: